libretro/docs/docs/library/flycast.md

 !!! attention
     All bios files need to be in a directory named 'dc' in RetroArch's system directory.

+!!! note
+    If you load the core manually and then start the core without any content selected, this will boot Dreamcast BIOS Menu.

 ## Features

 | Feature           | Supported |